UMich-CURLY/cheetah_inekf_lcm/README.md

 ## Resetting the Filter
 This program enables users to reset the filter whenever is needed.
 * To reset the filter, publish a `true` signal in the `reinitialization_lcmt` LCM type.
 (Don't forget to change the channel name in `config/settings.yaml`.)
-* Note that when the filter is reset, all previous path, including the saved txt file will be reset.
+* Note that when the filter is reset, all previous paths, including the saved txt files will be reset.

 ## Using Customized Contact Estimation
-* If you wish to use customized source of contact events, publish your contact estimation results in `contact_est[4]` under LCM type `wbc_test_data_t`.
+* If you wish to use a customized source of contact events, publish your contact estimation results in `contact_est[4]` under LCM type `wbc_test_data_t`.
-* `contact_est[4]` denotes the contact event for each legs of the Mini Cheetah.
+* `contact_est[4]` denotes the contact event for each leg of the Mini Cheetah.
 0 indicates no contact, and 1 indicates a firm contact.
 * If you would like to have reliable contact estimations, check out our recent work [deep-contact-estimator](https://github.com/UMich-CURLY/deep-contact-estimator) and [cheetah_inekf_realtime](https://github.com/UMich-CURLY/cheetah_inekf_realtime).